R&D tax relief administration, interaction with other reliefs and anti-avoidance

 imgtext

 This guidance note provides details of the administration of R&D tax relief claims, the interaction with other tax provisions and anti-avoidance rules.
-For further details of the operation of the schemes the Research and development SME tax reliefs guidance note and the Research and development expenditure credit (RDEC) guidance note.
+For further details of the operation of the schemes, see the Research and development SME tax reliefs and Research and development expenditure credit (RDEC) guidance notes.

 Claims for R&D tax relief